Ritesh1991/pupil/pupil_src/shared_modules/object_detector_app/README.md

 A real-time object recognition application in your world frame using [Google's TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and [OpenCV](http://opencv.org/).
 The idea here is to integrate eye-tracking with object recognition, so objects detected are displayed in your world frame and an 'X' overlays the object closest to your gaze.

 ## Getting Started
-1. After starting 'main.py' open the 'Object Detection' Plugin from the menu and
+1. After starting 'main.py' open the 'Object Detection' Plugin from the menu and click 'Run Object Detection'.

 ## Tests
 ```